-It's easy, FREE and you get three each year: one from
+It's easy, FREE and you get one report from each of the credit reporting agencies.

-Equifax, Experian and TransUnion.
 Just call: (877) 322-8228 or visit www.annualcreditreport.com

-LIKE TO SURF THE WEB, SHOP, BANK-OR CONNECT ONLINE?
+LIKETO SURF THE WEB, SHOP, BANK-OR CONNECT ONLINE?

-Take stock of the personal information you share online.
+Think about the personal information you share online.
 Once it's shared, it is difficult-or near impossible-to erase.
-Review privacy settings to see who can see your information and make any needed changes.
+Review privacy settings of who can see your information and make any needed changes.
 Read privacy policies before signing up to see what the business does with your info.